-The review was sufficiently systematic that most forms of bias that could influence the study conclusions can be ruled out.
-It had an effective search strategy and found literature published through commercial and non-commercial routes.
+Review one was sufficiently systematic that most forms of bias that could influence the study conclusions can be ruled out.

+It had an effective search strategy and found both published and grey literature.
 The studies were assessed by multiple authors to ensure accuracy of information retrieval and studies with different outcomes were analysed separately.
 Issues including dependency and the possible effect of outliers were controlled for within the analysis, increasing the confidence in the findings.